Consensys/doc.tessera/docs/HowTo/Configure/Peer-discovery.md

 ## Specify peers

-Specify the list of Tessera node URLs used by Tessera to [discover other nodes](../../Concepts/p2p-discovery.md).
+You can specify a list of Tessera node URLs used by Tessera to [discover other nodes](../../Concepts/p2p-discovery.md).
+Specify the peer list using [`peer`](../../Reference/SampleConfiguration.md#peer) in the configuration file.

-!!! example
+!!! example "Peer list"

     ```json
     "peer": [